Why I Stopped Trusting OTC Hair and Skincare Brands

 High risk of irritation, peeling, and redness

-In fact, certain concentrations of retinol and its derivatives have already been restricted in parts of Europe due to growing concerns about long-term skin health and systemic absorption.
+Certain concentrations of retinol and its derivatives have even been restricted in parts of Europe due to concerns about long-term skin health and systemic absorption.

-Recognizing the need for a gentler, more sustainable approach to skin renewal, I formulated a botanical-based oil serum that offers retinol-like benefits without the harsh effects.
-This led to the creation of TimeDrop — designed to support the skin’s natural repair process with powerful plant-derived actives.
+Recognizing the need for a gentler, more sustainable approach to skin renewal, I developed a botanical-based oil serum that offers retinol-like benefits without the harsh effects.
+This led to creating TimeDrop — designed to support the skin’s natural repair processes with plant-derived actives.

-To help clarify the differences, I’ve compiled the following comparison table based on scientific research, clinical trials, and careful formulation work:
+To help clarify the differences, I’ve compiled the following comparison table based on scientific research and clinical trials:

 Still Have Questions?
 Let’s Cover the Basics

-Long-term use can thin the skin’s protective barrier and increase sensitivity if not properly balanced with hydration and barrier repair.
+Long-term use of retinol can thin the skin’s protective barrier and increase sensitivity, particularly if not balanced with hydration and barrier repair.

-Redness, peeling, sun sensitivity, dryness, and barrier disruption are common — especially when first starting or if overused.
+Common issues include redness, peeling, sun sensitivity, dryness, and barrier disruption — especially when starting out or if overused.

 Yes!
-Studies have shown that Bakuchiol can deliver similar smoothing and collagen-boosting benefits as retinol, without irritation or sun sensitivity.
+Studies indicate that Bakuchiol can deliver similar smoothing and collagen-boosting benefits as retinol, but without irritation or sun sensitivity.

-Absolutely.
-TimeDrop was formulated specifically to support the skin barrier and deliver results gently, making it suitable for sensitive and reactive skin types.
+Absolutely!
+TimeDrop was specifically formulated to support the skin barrier, yielding results gently, making it suitable for sensitive and reactive skin types.

-Always read the full ingredient list and use tools like the EWG Skin Deep Database to research unfamiliar ingredients.
+Always read the full ingredient list and utilize tools like the EWG Skin Deep Database to research any unfamiliar ingredients.

-Yes — when thoughtfully formulated, natural ingredients can match or even outperform synthetic alternatives, offering real benefits without harsh side effects.
+Yes — thoughtfully formulated natural ingredients can match or even outperform their synthetic alternatives, providing real benefits without harsh side effects.

 Conclusion